UnclassedPenguin/scripts/README.md

 It will ask for your password, type it in and it will check.
 Will either output that it found it or it didn't.

 **Be careful using any program like this that you find on the internet.
 I am not collecting anything, you can read the code, but people with bad intent could.
 Make sure you understand what this program is doing.**

+## PasswordCheckBasic

+Pretty much the same as password check, but even more basic.
+Uses the least requirements.
+Nothing fancy at all.

 ## PasswordCheckPrivate